-In February 2007, the Financial Accounting Standards Board ("FASB") issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115" ("SFAS 159").
+In February 2007, the Financial Accounting Standards Board ("FASB") issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115 ("SFAS 159").
 SFAS 159 permits companies to elect to measure many financial instruments and certain other assets and liabilities at fair value on an instrument-by-instrument basis.
 Companies electing the fair value option would be required to recognize changes in fair value in earnings.
 We are currently evaluating the impact, if any, of SFAS 159 on our financial statements.
 If we elect SFAS 159, it would be effective as of January 1, 2008.

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements," ("SFAS 157").
 SFAS 157 establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 The statement is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within that fiscal year.
 We are currently evaluating the impact of adopting this statement.
+If we elect SFAS 157, it would be effective as of January 1, 2008.